xster/flutter-wiki/Early-Access:-Hot-Reload.md

   * Adding a method/function
   * Removing a method/function
   * Class hierarchy edits
-  * Adding a static field
+  * Adding a static or instance field
-  * Removing a static field
+  * Removing a static or instance field
 * Libraries
   * Adding a library import
   * Removing a library import